Henderson High School, Auckland: International students

-The school is a signatory to the Code of Practice for the Pastoral Care of International Students, a document that provides guidelines to ensure that education providers "take all reasonable steps to protect international students; and ensuring, so far as is possible, that international students have in New Zealand a positive experience that supports their educational achievement."
+The school is a signatory to the Code of Practice for the Pastoral Care of International Students, a document that provides guidelines to ensure that education providers "take all reasonable steps to protect international students; and ensuring, so far as is possible, that international students have in New Zealand a positive experience that supports their educational achievement".

 Reviews and assessments

 The Education Review Office (ERO)

 The school was reviewed by the Education Review Office (ERO) in 2017 and the Summary of the report noted:Since ERO’s 2014 evaluation, the school has continued lifting student achievement and has responded very effectively to students whose learning and achievement needs acceleration.
 The school has a highly focused and coordinated approach to raising student achievement and developing lifelong learners.
 This approach is well planned and is supported by the board, school leaders, staff and the community.
-The Report also showed that at the time the gender composition of the school was boys 50%, girls 50%; and the ethnic composition was Maori 24%, Pakeha 47%, Pasifika 17%, Asian 7% and Other 4%.
+The Report also showed that at the time the gender composition of the school was boys 50%, girls 50%; and the ethnic composition was Māori 24%, Pakeha 47%, Pasifika 17%, Asian 7% and Other 4%.

 New Zealand Qualifications Authority (NZQA)

 The Managing National Assessment Report of the school by NZQA was completed in September 2016.
-Areas of strength identified in the report included the school having high expectations of students, sound processes of self-review based on data analysis, good support for students and "widespread use of digital tools by teachers and students...[so that]...the school is well-positioned to respond to digital developments by NZQA.
+Areas of strength identified in the report included the school having high expectations of students, sound processes of self-review based on data analysis, good support for students and "widespread use of digital tools by teachers and students...[so that]...the school is well-positioned to respond to digital developments by NZQA".